Multitask Learning Can Improve Worst-Group Outcomes: Details For Natural Data Experiments

 For training, we vary the fine-tuning learning rate within the ranges of $\{10^{-3}, 10^{-4}\}$ for Waterbirds, and $\{10^{-4}, 10^{-5}\}$ for the text datasets.
-We experiment with batch sizes in the set $\{4, 8, 16, 32\}$ for all the datasets.
+We experiment with batch sizes in the set $\{4, 8, 16, 32\}$.
 We use the same batch sizes for $\mathbf{T}_{\mathrm{end}}$ and $\mathbf{T}_{\mathrm{aux}}$.
 We train for $50$ epoch for the NLP datasets and $200$ epochs for Waterbirds, with an early stopping patience of $10$, as per the check-pointing scheme explained in section \ref{sec:eval}.
-We cross-validate $\alpha_{\mathrm{aux}}$ and $\alpha_{\mathrm{reg}}$ from $\{e^{-1}, 1, e^1\}$.
 We use the Adam optimizer for NLP datasets with decoupled weight decay regularization of $10^{-2}$ \citep{loshchilov2017decoupled}.
-Consistent with the recent studies on ViT \citep{dosovitskiy2020image, steiner2022how}, we use SGD with momentum of $0.9$ \citep{pmlr-v28-sutskever13} to fine-tune Waterbirds.
+Consistent with the recent studies on ViT \citep{dosovitskiy2020image, steiner2022how}, we use SGD with a momentum of $0.9$ \citep{pmlr-v28-sutskever13} to fine-tune Waterbirds.
 We run each hyperparameter configuration across $5$ seeds and report the averaged results.
 We report the ERM, JTT, and groupDRO results for Civilcomments and MultiNLI from \citet{pmlr-v177-idrissi22a} as the authors conducted extensive hyperparameter tuning across all these methods.
 However, since \citet{pmlr-v177-idrissi22a} report results on Waterbirds using a ResNet-50 model \citep{He_2016_CVPR} and our experiments employ ViT, we re-run all baselines using ViT with a consistent set of hyperparameters, as mentioned above.

-\paragraph{Evaluation Details} We assess all methods and datasets using worst-group accuracy and employ two model selection strategies: \begin{description} \item[Val-GP:] This strategy requires group annotations in the validation data during training.
-Here, we checkpoint the model based on the maximum worst-group accuracy on the validation data. \item[No-GP:] This strategy requires no access to any group annotations during training.
-We checkpoint models based on the average validation accuracy. \end{description}
+\paragraph{Evaluation Details} We assess all methods and datasets using two model selection strategies: \begin{enumerate}[noitemsep, leftmargin=*] \item \textbf{Val-GP:} This strategy requires group annotations in the validation data during training.
+Here, we select the model based on the maximum worst-group accuracy on the validation data. \item \textbf{No-GP:} This strategy requires no access to any group annotations during training.
+We select the model based on the average validation accuracy. \end{enumerate}